hivellm/transmutation/README.md

 **High-performance document conversion engine for AI/LLM embeddings**

-Transmutation is a Rust-based document conversion module designed to transform various file formats into optimized text and image outputs suitable for LLM processing and vector embeddings.
-Built as a core component of the HiveLLM Vectorizer ecosystem, it leverages [Docling](https://github.com/docling-project) for advanced document understanding.
+Transmutation is a **pure Rust** document conversion engine designed to transform various file formats into optimized text and image outputs suitable for LLM processing and vector embeddings.
+Built as a core component of the HiveLLM Vectorizer ecosystem, Transmutation is a **high-performance alternative to Docling**, offering superior speed, lower memory usage, and zero runtime dependencies.

 ## 🎯 Project Goals

+- **Pure Rust implementation** - No Python dependencies, maximum performance
-- Convert documents to LLM-friendly formats (Markdown, Images)
+- Convert documents to LLM-friendly formats (Markdown, Images, JSON)
 - Optimize output for embedding generation (text and multimodal)
 - Maintain maximum quality with minimum size
-- High-performance Rust implementation
+- **Competitor to Docling** - Faster, more efficient, and easier to deploy
 - Seamless integration with HiveLLM Vectorizer

 ## 📋 Supported Formats